 Our quick and easy vegan pancakes recipe makes pancakes that are light, extra fluffy, and so delicious.
-This recipe is dairy-free, egg-free, and can be made gluten-free when a gluten-free flour blend is used.
-Jump to the Extra Easy Vegan Pancake Recipe or read on to see our tips for making them.
+These pancakes are dairy-free, egg-free, and can be made gluten-free when a gluten-free flour blend is used.

 We’ve shared quite a few pancake recipes with you over the years (see our essential fluffy pancakes or these easy whole wheat pancakes).
 With that said, all of the pancake recipes on Inspired Taste call for eggs and butter.
 So many of you have asked us for a recipe that’s both dairy- and egg-free so we knew we needed to share this easy and delicious recipe with you ASAP.

-These pancakes are extra fluffy, light, and taste great.
+These vegan pancakes are extra fluffy, light, and taste great.
 I love them just as much as the versions that call for egg.
 Better yet, they are incredibly simple to make.
-Let me show you!

 The ingredient list for these pancakes is a short one and you probably have everything you need to make them already.
 You’ll need the following (the full recipe with ingredient amounts is in the recipe below the article):